The Kroger supermarket chain hires people to work different roles like cashier, bagger, stocker, and cart attendant.

-This high-risk injury is often the result of performing duties at improper workstations or a lack of educating the cashier on the basics of biomechanical principles.
+This high-risk injury is often the result of performing duties at improper workstations or a lack of education from the cashier on the basics of biomechanical principles.

 Cashiers often work in static and awkward postures for hours on end while conducting forceful exertion and repetitive motion that, over time, could cause significant injuries to the upper limb.
 ULD (Upper Limb Disorder) usually affects the neck, shoulders, fingers, and arms.